-I use these crochet butterflies on many different items in my shop, and are my favorite little applique to add some whimsy and fun to just about anything.
-Whether a nursery crochet rug, baby blanket, winter hat, or wall art, you can alter the size and texture with various yarns and colors to match your decor.
-I wanted to share how i make them, so we can all decorate and make our lives just a little bit prettier.
+I use these crochet butterflies frequently and are my favorite little applique to add some whimsy and fun to just about anything.
+Whether a baby blanket, hat, headband, bunting or wall art, you can alter the size and texture with various yarns and colors to match your decor.

 For this tutorial, I use Stitch Nation Peruvian Wool in the Ivory Color and a size J crochet hook.
 The only other tools you will need are a tapestry needle and scissors.
 This makes a chunky textural butterfly, and after I crocheted her (I dub this one a girl) I actually thought she looked a bit like a moth and was inspired by a silk moth to make her antennae a bit thicker at the top (more on that later).